vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder/CONTRIBUTING.md

 * Helping to onboard new contributors
 * Other related activities

-## Getting started

-_TO BE EDITED: This section explains how to build the project from source, including Development Environment Setup, Build, Run and Test._

-_Provide information about how someone can find your project, get set up, build the code, test it, and submit a pull request successfully without having to ask any questions.
-Also include common errors people run into, or useful scripts they should run._

-_List any tests that the contributor should run / or testing processes to follow before submitting.
-Describe any automated and manual checks performed by reviewers._

 ## Contribution Flow

 This is a rough outline of what a contributor's workflow looks like: